Quick Start

 When to Confirm Results and Intervene

-The most valuable moments for human review are when directional signals change, not after every single experiment round.
+The most valuable moments for human review are when the question "should this be accumulated as experience?" changes, not after every single result.

-No improvement across rounds Results conflict with domain knowledge Best model family changes Anomalous dates matter materially Budget is nearly exhausted
+No new experience Results conflict with domain knowledge Candidate experience conflict Anomalous dates matter materially Applicability boundary is unclear

 Practical rule

-If your intervention cannot change the next strategy decision, do not step in yet.
-Human in the Loop creates value by changing the path, not by repeatedly confirming the current state.
+If your intervention cannot change what gets accumulated in the experience library, do not step in yet.
+Human in the Loop creates value by changing experience accumulation, not by repeatedly confirming the current state.

 Plugin Toolbox